Treasures of COASTAL JAPAN

 Escorted Group Tour

 Journey to the less-visited side of Japan.
-Treasures of Coastal Japan (October 6-18, 2025) introduces you to stunning waterfront scenery, historic cities, remote villages and relaxing hot spring towns of the Sea of Japan coast, all while bringing you the up-close-and-personal encounters that define the Esprit Travel experience: art and craft, nature, cuisine, spirituality and history - and some surprises.
-Stays in some of the country’s finest inns and hotels round out the experience.
+This small-group tour introduces you to the stunning waterfront scenery, historic cities, remote villages and relaxing hot spring towns along the Sea of Japan, all with the personal encounters that define the Esprit Travel experience: art, craft, nature, cuisine, spirituality, history - and some surprises.
+And you'll stay in some of the country’s finest inns and hotels.

-After meeting up in Tokyo, we’ll travel by Shinkansen (bullet train) to beautifully preserved Kanazawa, where we follow the footsteps of samurai and geisha and get to know the arts and crafts that have been practiced since those refined times.
-A side trip to nearby in Toyama is our entrée to the alluring metal and glass arts of the region.
+After meeting in Tokyo, we’ll travel by Shinkansen (bullet train) to beautifully preserved Kanazawa, following the footsteps of samurai and geisha.
+Nearby Toyama Prefecture showcases the region's alluring metal and glass arts.

-Continuing southwest, our daytime takes us to the fishing and trading history of picturesque Hashitate and Natadera Temple, where locals have worshipped for millennia.
-In the intimate hot spring town of Yamanaka Onsen, we spend two nights at one of Japan’s top ryokan (traditional inns) where omotenashi hospitality is matched only by the quality of its meals and bathing waters, local crafts from woodworking to lacquerware, and the beauty of the riverside town.
+Continuing southwest, we take in the fishing and trading history of picturesque Hashitate and Natadera Temple, where locals have worshipped for millennia.
+Our two night stay in the intimate hot spring town of Yamanaka Onsen is at one of Japan’s top ryokan (traditional inns) where omotenashi hospitality is matched only by the quality of its meals, bathing waters, local crafts and riverside scenery.

 Tour Leaders